scrumpy/tiptap-docs/api/extensions.md

-> 🚧 This is a work in progress and contributions are welcome.
-Read the tiptap [contribution guidelines][@tiptap-contrib]
-> and help us shape the documentation.

 # Extensions
 By default, the editor will only support paragraphs.
 Other nodes and marks are available as **extensions**.
 You must install `tiptap-extensions` package separately so that you can use basic Nodes, Marks, or Plugins.
 An extension is